OLAF-OSS/dex-bench/modal/README.md

 - Use GPU-based deployment (`--gpu`) instead of model-based (`--model`)
 - GPU-based uses only 5 endpoints vs 15 for model-based

+### Authentication Failed (401)
+- Ensure you created the `vllm-api-key` secret in Modal
+- Check that your API key matches the one in the secret
+- The `/health` endpoint doesn't require authentication

 ## Direct Modal Commands

 You can also use Modal CLI directly: